 today opposite where the huge original 1880 factory once was.

 for their superb hand built pianos and now make a huge range of domestic and

 industrial machinery, everything from computers to keyboards.

 the Jones Sewing Machine Company would mark their machines with many

 names such as 'The Lightning'

 or 'The Favourite'.
 If a large haberdasheries or iron mongers

 came to Jones with a order for over 100 machines they could have any

-name they wished upon the machine like Victoria or Harrods.
-It is one
+name they wished upon the machine like 'Victoria',

 reason we see so many Jones machines in different skirts - so to speak.